metafizzy/flickity/notes.md

 <!-- set container height - use cells max height -->
-simplify targetPosition and cursorPosition into one option link clicks on mobile
+simplify targetPosition and cursorPosition into one option link clicks on mobile check for centered margins, or left margins when left-to-right
 <!-- don't use translate3d() when settled -->
 <!-- add selected class to cell -->